example42/Example42-tutorials/slides/PuppetTutorial/22_Mcollective.md

 They are in a typical setting = value format and # are used for comments.

-You have to define to connetion settings to the middleware, the settings for the chosen security plugins, the facts source and other general settings.
+We have to define to connetion settings to the middleware, the settings for the chosen security plugins, the facts source and other general settings.

 The setup of the whole infrastructure involves some parameters to be consistent on the mcollective config files and the message broker ones (credentials and eventually certificates).